top 0

 AMMO

 In the depths of the Asia Society Hong Kong Centre, AMMO is a secret within a secret.
 The award-winning Italian-Japanese fusion bar and restaurant holds true to its name and motto—“Asia, Modern, Museum, and Original.”
 Floor-to-ceiling windows allow for natural lighting and full views of the surrounding hillside greenery; Hollywood-esque interior design creates a classy and atmospheric environment; but the stars are, of course, its food and drinks.
-From its flavourful Koriyaki king crab fettuccine ($260) and M5 Wagyu ribeye in sukiyaki jus ($260) to the lighter afternoon tea set or just a cocktail, AMMO has something for everyone hoping to take some time off.
+From its flavourful Koriyaki king crab fettuccine and Hong Kong typhoon shelter fettuccine with abalone and clams, to the lighter afternoon tea set or just a cocktail, AMMO has something for everyone hoping to take some time off.

 AMMO, Asia Society Hong Kong Centre, 9 Justice Drive, Admiralty | (+852) 2537 9888

-A full-vegetarian dim sum restaurant and tea house, Lokcha Teahouse has established itself as a tea expert.
-Its modern take on dim sum does not disappoint—its signature truffle siu mai ($48) and deep-fried vegetarian prawn roll with cheese ($48) are always to be recommended.
-But its traditional Chinese tea house environment tells the customer that its tea menu, with its wide range of white tea, yellow tea, and different types of oolong, is where the real delight lies.
+A full-vegetarian dim sum restaurant and teahouse, LockCha has established itself as a tea expert.
+Its modern take on dim sum does not disappoint—its signature black truffle siu mai and deep-fried vegetarian prawn roll with cheese are always recommended—but its traditional Chinese teahouse environment tells the customer that its tea menu, with its wide range of white tea, yellow tea, and different types of oolong, is where the real delight lies.

 By Beverly Ngai 27 March 2019